 Kadance members receive access to hereditary cancer risk testing covering 26 genes through Kailos Genetics, its CAP-accredited, CLIA-certified laboratory partner.
 Every gene on the panel was selected based on strong scientific evidence linking it to increased cancer risk, drawing from established databases including CDC Tier 1 Genomic Applications, ClinVar, and ClinGen.
 All 26 genes have one thing in common: a positive result leads to a concrete, evidence-based clinical response for the member and their care team.

+Most people with a hereditary cancer mutation don't know they carry one.
 Mutations are present from birth, produce no symptoms, and can be silently passed down across generations before a diagnosis brings them to light or before proactive testing reveals them.

 Family history is the most accessible and most underutilized tool for assessing hereditary cancer risk.
 Medical guidelines from the American Cancer Society and the National Cancer Institute identify several patterns that may suggest a hereditary cancer syndrome: (NCI, Genetic Testing Fact Sheet)